metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 Notice that the **Standard** delegate has a lot more power than the other PNFT-specific delegates as we must simply defer to the spl-token delegate.
 However, the other delegates are more granular and can be used in more specific use cases.
 For instance, the **Sale** delegate is perfect for listing assets on marketplaces since they forbid the owner to burn or transfer as long as the delegate is set.

-Let's go through each of these Token delegate in a bit more details and provide code samples for approving, revoking and using them.
+Let's go through each of these Token delegates in a bit more detail and provide code samples for approving, revoking and using them.

 ### Standard Delegate